U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Do not use color alone to convey meaning.
 This makes your image impossible to understand for colorblind users.

-People with photosensitive epilepsy can have seizures triggered by flickering or flashing in the 4 to 59 flashes per second (Hertz) range with a peak sensitivity at 20 flashes per second.
+People with photosensitive epilepsy can have seizures triggered by flickering or flashing in the 4 to 59 flashes per second (Hertz) range with peak sensitivity at 20 flashes per second.
 Use care when design animated GIF images or other refreshing content.

 Following these best practices will result in higher quality images.